 After a well-deserved early breakfast, it is a short three-hour scenic hike back to the park gate.
-We strongly recommend you not tip your porters until you and all your gear have reached the gate safely.
+We strongly recommend not to tip your porters until you and all your gear have safely reached the gate.
 At Mweka Gate, you sign your name and details in a register.
 This is also where successful climbers receive their Mt Kilimanjaro summit certificates.
 In addition, those climbers who reached Uhuru Peak (5,895m) receive gold certificates.
 From the Mweka Gate, you will continue into the Mweka Village, usually a muddy 3 km (one hour) hike.
-In the Mweka Village, you will be served a delicious hot lunch.
-You now drive back to Moshi for a long overdue hot shower, dinner and celebrations.
+In the Mweka Village, there will be refreshments and hot food.
+You will now drive back to Moshi for a long overdue hot shower, dinner and celebrations.
 You will stay overnight at the hotel.

 DAY 10 - DEPART TANZANIA, OR DEPART ON A SAFARI

 Day 10 – Depart Tanzania for Home, or Take an Amazing Safari

 Meals included: Meals at your own cost

 Today you will book out of your hotel in Moshi and be driven by shuttle to Kilimanjaro Airport for your return flight home.
 Some of you may be staying on to participate in a safari.